-- a) inherited unconditioned reflexes, - b) acquired Pavlovian temporary conditioned reflexes, and - c) acquired definite reflexes relating to individual life.
+- a) inherited unconditioned reflexes; - b) acquired Pavlovian temporary conditioned reflexes; and c) acquired definite reflexes relating to individual life.

-Among the reflex forms of psychological character, there is no inherited unconditioned reflex.
+Among the reflex forms of psychological character there is no inherited unconditioned reflex.
 These reflex forms are conditioned ones, acquired in the course of individual life.
 They can be divided into three groups, viz.

-- a) acquired classical Pavlovian temporary conditioned reflexes, - b) acquired definite conditioned reflexes of the individual's life, - c) complex reflex forms, suitable for creating new responses; we term them creative response.
+- a) acquired classical Pavlovian temporary conditioned reflexes; - b) acquired definite conditioned reflexes of the individual life; - c) complex reflex forms, suitable for creating new responses; we term them creative response.

-These forms are internal processes (partial functions, systems of partial functions), which mean not only the continuous mechanism of personality function, but also the mechanism of sozialized humanization.
+These forms are internal processes (partial functions, systems of partial functions), which mean not only the continuous mechanism of personality function, but also the mechanism of socialized humanization.

 Within the function of the personality as an entity, the function of one or the other of these reflex forms dominates in the individual, corresponding to his age and level of development.
 In the first ten days of life, only the inborn unconditioned physiological reflexes are functioning.
-The classical Pavlovian vegetative-somatic physiological conditioned reflexes (vegetative, visceral, motor, perception) are built in into these unconditioned reflex processes with events of feeding and somatic nursing.
-Later, after the 6th-8th week of life, the emotional, i.e. conditioned reflex-functions of primitive psychic character are built upon the previously developed reflexes, and fixed under the influence of life with the mother or her substitute.
+The classical Pavlovian vegetativesomatic conditioned reflexes (vegetative, visceral, motor, perception) are built in into these unconditioned reflex processes with events of feeding and nursing.
+Later, after the 6th-8th week of life, the emotional, i.e. conditioned, reflex-functions of primitive psychic character are built upon the previously developed reflexes, and fixed under the influence of the mother or her substitute.
 Later in infancy, after 6 months of age, and gradually in childhood and adolescence, or under unfavourable circumstances only in adulthood, the acquired unconditioned reflexes of psychic character are continuously built in into the personality function.
-Especially the creative responses, as the most differentiated partial functions of psychic character, are important among the reflex processes.
+Especially the creative responses as the most differentiated partial functions of psychic character, are important among the reflex processes.

 Speech, learnt with the help of adults, is of great importance in the development of reflex forms of highlevel psychic character.
-This includes the understanding of words and speech, and learning to signal by means of words and speech, later in childhood, being acquainted with letters, learning to read, write and count, and being able to use these functions for giving and receiving signs.
-The basis of the development of these high-level psychic functions are the understanding of sounds as primitive signs, the understanding of daylight and darkness, learning to seize with the hands, creating means of subjects, standing and walking, and, parallel with these, understanding the meaning of actions by the help of adults.
+They include the understanding of words and speech, and learning to signal by means of words and speech, then later in childhood learning to read, write and count, and being able to use these functions for giving and receiving signs.
+The basis of the development of these high-level psychic functions are the understanding of sounds as primitive signs, the understanding of daylight and darkness, learning to seize with the hands, creating means of subjects, standing and walking and understanding the meaning of actions by the help of adults.

-The adults of the environment influence the internal process, and the totality of the result of this process leads to the socialized humanization of the vital processes of biological character through reflex functions of high-level psychic character.
-The social meaning and evaluation of the vital processes are handed over, built in by words, writing, and signalizing, programmed into the functional system of the personality of the young impressionable individual.
+The adults of the environment influence the internal process, and the result of this process leads to the socialized humanization of the vital process of biological character through reflex functions of high-level psychic character.
+The social meaning and evaluation of the vital processes are handed over, built in by words, writing and signalizing, programmed into the functional system of the personality of the young individual.
 The programme becomes definitive, if the individual accepts and identifies himself with these effects of the adults in his environment and he builds in the manifestations into his system of interpretation in the form of an irresistibly directing stereotype.

-The abstract world of signs becomes an equivalent source of stimuli with the natural phenomena of life and with the world of external objects.
-So the abstract signs may elicit an excitation equivalent, excitement with the letters and should also be relieved.
+The abstract world of signs becomes source of stimuli equivalent to the natural phenomena of life and the world of external objects.
+So the abstract signs may elicit an excitement equivalent to letters and should also be relieved.